 Distribution of Materials

+All materials and activities must be consistent with Clover Park School District policies and federal and state law.
 The district or the school will not distribute materials that:

-- Are obscene, lewd, or vulgar;
+- Are obscene, lewd or vulgar;

 - Are libelous;

-- Contain language that is intimidating, demeaning, harassing or threatening on the basis of race, religion, color, national origin or ancestry, sex, gender identity, sexual orientation, age, disability, marital or veteran status, including, but not limited to, racial, sexual, or ethnic slurs;
+- Contain language that is intimidating, demeaning, harassing or threatening on the basis of race, religion, color, national origin or ancestry, sex, gender identity, sexual orientation, age, disability, marital or veteran status, including, but not limited to, racial, sexual or ethnic slurs;

-- Promote the violation of existing laws, regulation or ordinances, or official school policy, rules or regulations; or
+- Promote the violation of existing laws, regulation or ordinances, or official school policy, rules or regulations;

-- Proselytize or disparage religious beliefs.
+- Proselytize or disparage religious beliefs; or

 Distribution of Materials to Schools

-- All non-district sponsored submissions must include
+- All non-district sponsored submissions must include the following disclaimer:

 Clover Park School District does not sponsor this event/activity/offer and assumes no responsibility for it.
 In consideration for the privilege to distribute these materials, Clover Park School District shall be held harmless from any cause of action filed in any court or administrative tribunal arising out of the distribution of these materials, including all costs, attorney’s fees and judgments or awards.